spartan-protocol/spartan-docs/docs/dao.md

 The community can vote through a grant which would allow financial incentives and reward to those involved with any new developments that the community may call for.

-This proposal-type has already been testing in the wild with V2 to provide a small grant for marketing purposes thru the last 2021 -> early 2022 months, funding a number of partnerships and opportunities that were preiously un-obtainable due to the 'no treasury' aspect of the project.
+This proposal-type has already been testing in the wild with V2 to provide a small grant for marketing purposes thru the last 2021 -> early 2022 months, funding a number of partnerships and opportunities that were previously un-obtainable due to the 'no treasury' aspect of the project.

 As this is an important decision involving value extraction functions, a majority (66.66%) consensus is required for it to pass.